 Converting ANSI PSTs to Unicode for ingestion into Symantec Enterprise Vault™

 Despite their being superceded over ten years ago, many organizations still have ANSI-format PSTs hanging around and those that use Symantec's Enterprise Vault may well wish to move the data from those PSTs into their Vault.
 Symantec does not support ingestion of ANSI PSTs so the ideal solution is to use Upstart to convert them to Unicode format.
 Another similar use case is converting PSTs in the same way so that they can be imported into Outlook for the Apple Macintosh.

 Mining PSTs for email addresses

-A British company that creates project-management software used Upstart to extract email addresses from a set of PSTs to use for marketing purposes.
+A British company that creates sophisticated project-management software used Upstart to extract all email addresses from a set of PSTs to use for marketing purposes.